Wilmer Flores Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.67 team ERA that ranks 26th across all league pitching staffs.
+- The Diamondbacks have a 4.64 team ERA that ranks 26th among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 21st in baseball in home runs surrendered (130 total, 1.2 per game).
+- Diamondbacks pitchers combine to surrender 131 total home runs at a rate of 1.2 per game (to rank 22nd in the league).

-- In his last time out on Tuesday against the St. Louis Cardinals, the right-hander threw six innings, giving up five earned runs while surrendering eight hits.
+- In his last appearance on Wednesday against the St. Louis Cardinals, the right-hander tossed 6 1/3 innings, allowing five earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.